frob/frob.github.com/hugo/themes/frobiovox-theme/README.md

 - Social media links and blogroll in footer
 - External links automatically open in new tabs
 - LLM-friendly outputs: `llms.txt` / `llms-full.txt`, per-page markdown companions, and `schema.org` JSON-LD in `<head>`
+- Four image roles for posts: hero banner, list thumbnail, full-width block (with optional caption), and inline left/right floats.
+Hero, full-width, and Mermaid diagrams bleed wider than the 740 px column on desktop (≥1024 px) for vertical interest.

 ## Requirements